 Carolina Reaper peppers are finally here.
+Ours are of best quality, there are Carolina Reaper peppers out there from crops picked years ago that you won’t like.
 They are packaged from one ounce or 28 grams to one Kilo or 2.2 pounds.
-There are approx. 25 peppers in one ounce, 400 in a pound and 875 in a kilo.
+There are approx. 20-25 peppers in one ounce, 400 in a pound and 875 in a kilo.
 These are dried full peppers with the stems and seeds intact.
 The Guinness Book Of World Records has documented the heat level at 1,569,000 scoville units.
 It has a cherry under tone with a hint of citrus.
 I agree it is as tasty as it is extremely hot.
 Science has the Moruga Trinidad Scorpion pepper as the hottest pepper which has been tested up to two million scoville units.
 But, this is what Guinness World Book of Records has listed as the hottest chili pepper.
 We also carry the Carolina Reaper peppers seeds, Carolina Reaper powder and Carolina Reaper flakes.
 In the Spring we even offered Carolina Reaper peppers plants.
 The pepper was first cultivated by Smokin Ed Currie on his South Carolina farm who’s business is Puckerbutt Pepper Company.

 Here is a link to CBS news :